Efficient Policy Iteration for Robust Markov Decision Processes via Regularization: Method

-\end{theorem} \begin{proof} The proof mainly consists of two parts: a) Separating the noise from nominal values, along the lines of \cite{derman2021twice}. b) Then the noise to yields the term $-\alpha_{s,a} -\gamma\beta_{s,a}\kappa_q(v)$. \end{proof} The above result states that robust value iteration (both policy evaluation and improvement ) can be done as easily as non-robust value iteration with reward penalty.
+\end{theorem} \begin{proof} The proof mainly consists of two parts: a) Separating the noise from nominal values, along the lines of \cite{derman2021twice}. b) The reward noise to yields the term $-\alpha_{s,a}$ and noise in kernel yields $ -\gamma\beta_{s,a}\kappa_q(v)$. \end{proof} The above result states that robust value iteration (both policy evaluation and improvement ) can be done as easily as non-robust value iteration with reward penalty.
 Notably, the reward penalty is not only proportional to the uncertainty radiuses but also to the $\kappa_p(v)$ that measures the variance in value function.
 We retrieve non-robust value iteration by putting uncertainty radiuses (i.e. $\alpha_{s,a},\beta_{s,a}$) to zero, in the above results.
-Furthermore, same is true for all subsequent robust results in this paper.
-Model based Q-learning based on the above result, is discussed in section \ref{app:SALpQL}, and implemented in algorithm \ref{alg:SALp} in appendix.
+Furthermore, the same is true for all subsequent robust results in this paper.
+The above result implies the Q-learning of the following form

+where $ v_{n}(s) = \max_{a}Q_{n}(s,a)$, which is further discussed in appendix \ref{app:SALpQL}.
+Observe that $p$-variance $\kappa_p(v)$ can be estimated online, using batches or other more sophisticated methods.
+This paves the path for generalizing to a model-free setting similar to \cite{Rcontamination}, and policy gradient methods as obtained in \cite{PG_RContamination}.